-Academic credit for internships is contingent upon development of a proposal along with support from a faculty member in School of Business and Economics whom agrees to work with you during your internship semester.
+Academic credit for internships is contingent upon development of a proposal along with support from a faculty member in College of Business whom agrees to work with you during your internship semester.

 The proposal is submitted to the Academic Advisor and then reviewed by a committee of faculty for final approval.
 Upon approval your Academic Advisor will register you for your BUS3900 credits.

 The downloadable form can be found here: BUS3900 Business Internship Proposal. *Note academic credit MUST be earned during the time you are working for your internship.

 How do I find an internship or co-op?

 Co-ops and internships are available to College of Business students in a variety of fields and business settings.
 Internship opportunities are emailed out to students as applicable.
 Student can also contact Career Services and attend the Career Fair each fall and spring to apply for internship opportunities.
 To learn more about finding and applying for co-ops or internship that suit you, contact Jodie Filpus-Paakola.